Leverage the CTSA Grant and Boost Your Chances for Federal FundingWednesday, July 30, 2014 -

 In this month's newsletter, we highlight:

-- NUCATS Point of Contact Interview with Angela Tang from Center for Clinical Research's Clinical Research Unit
+- NUCATS Point of Contact Interview with Marcella Oliver, BS, Research Project Manager for Regulatory/Recruitment Services in the Center for Clinical Research

-- NUCATS Spotlight: MSCI Student - Peter Meulenbroek, PhD
+- NUCATS Spotlight: MSCI Student - Jane Wilcox, MD

 - Funding Opportunities